The following Banking & Finance practice note provides comprehensive and up to date legal information covering:

 Security over land can be taken by way of mortgage or charge with the appropriate form often depending on the significance of the land to the borrower's business or the relevance of the land to the particular transaction.
 Where the land is considered a material asset or the loan is used to acquire or develop land, lenders are more likely to require a legal mortgage.
 If the land is a less significant asset, lenders may be prepared to accept an equitable mortgage or charge.
 For more information on the potential security available, see Practice Note: Types of security.

-If a company cannot meet
+If a company cannot meet its obligations under a

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.